 - Decreased appetite

-People going through this process might feel as though they have a bad case of the flu, and they may also feel intensely upset on an emotional level, unable to cope with the changes their bodies are going through.
-This can be uncomfortable, but there are some people who have even more intense symptoms as their bodies adjust.
+People going through this process may feel as though they have a bad case of the flu.
+They may also feel very upset and unable to cope with the changes their bodies are going through.
+This time can be uncomfortable, but there are some people who have even more intense symptoms as their bodies adjust.

 Alcoholism, or alcohol addiction, is a progressive disease.
-Every day that the person continues to live in active alcoholism increases the severity and length of alcoholism detox.
-Quitting early might be key to avoiding nasty alcohol detox episodes altogether, as the brain might not have such significant damage to recover from.
+Every day an individual continues to drink he increases the severity and length of alcoholism detox.
+Quitting early might be key to avoiding nasty alcohol detox episodes altogether.
 Additionally, quitting once and staying sober could be key to avoiding some of the more severe detox problems that are possible.

-Even so, some people who have alcoholism may try to quit cold turkey on their own at home.
+Some people who have alcoholism may try to quit cold turkey on their own at home.
 If you experience any of the following alcoholism withdrawal symptoms, please seek out emergency medical treatment:

 - Loss of consciousness

 - Vomiting (in relation to seizures and not in response to overindulging in alcohol)

 - Chills or profuse sweating